SpacingBat3/WebCord/docs/FAQ.md

 Discord client and/or taking at risks the users, which could be treated as self-bots when using some parts of the API reserved only for bots purpose.
-And even today, I discourage making the requests, maybe the safest approach would be to make the client analyze the requests made by site first to make the list of safe API endpoints or to actually catch the requests made by the Discord website and expose them to the client to some functionalities.
+And even today, I discourage making the requests, maybe the safest approach would be to make the client analyse the requests made by site first to make the list of safe API endpoints or to actually catch the requests made by the Discord website and expose them to the client to some functionalities.